Heritage Upper School (Grades 7 - 12)

 This program is intended for parents only, but students are welcome to attend.
 Topics will include, iPads, MBS (online bookstore), Magnus Health (online health and athletics forms), Parent Portal (access to grades, assignments and school information).
 You will also receive information about ongoing help sessions during the summer, which will be available to assist you with each of these topics

-You will receive a postcard and an email in July letting you know that important information about the upcoming school year is posted on the Parent Portal.
+You will receive a postcard and an email in July letting you know that important information about the upcoming school year (Bus Information, Magnus Health, etc.) is posted on the Parent Portal.
 For your convenience (since new families may not be comfortable with the Parent Portal yet), we will also post this information on the New Parent Web Page.
 Students’ schedules will also be mailed home and posted on the Portal at the end of July.

 NEW STUDENT TECHNOLOGY ORIENTATION (optional)